 A PoC, on the other hand, lets you dig deep and get a real sense of the implementation, what resources are really required, what you can actually build and do with the solution, and how the solution works for your team in a realistic setup.

 The first thing to remember when conducting a PoC is that it does not have to be an overwhelming piece of work.
 You decide how comprehensive it needs to be—and whom to involve.
 You can e.g. perform a PoC by yourself and not involve the vendor.

 When that is said, here are the essential steps of a PoC you always should remember:

 A proof of concept is a process designed to present a feasible solution to a specific problem.
 What are you trying to solve with the new solution you are considering?
 What are you trying to do?
 There are marked differences between e.g. testing out eCommerce integration, building a customer journey, assessing security, and trying out a new resource management system.

 You should therefore explicate in advance what features and possible caveats your team should scrutinize during a PoC.

 As with any digital project, you should prepare as thoroughly as required before conducting a PoC.
 In this step you need to clarify several important aspects:

 As mentioned, a PoC does not have to be comprehensive—it can last from two days to two weeks, depending on your requirements and goals.

-There are many ways to organise digital projects, but for longer PoCs a sprint may be the best M.O.
-A sprint allows your developers, designers, editors, quality testers, and other team members to conceptualise, build, test, and iterate in a fairly Agile manner.
+There are many ways to organize digital projects, but for longer PoCs a sprint may be the best M.O.
+A sprint allows your developers, designers, editors, quality testers, and other team members to conceptualize, build, test, and iterate in a fairly Agile manner.